Vacutainer: Types of tubes

 Vacutainer tubes may contain additional substances that preserve blood for processing in a medical laboratory.
 Using the wrong tube may make the blood sample unusable for the intended purpose.
 These additives are typically thin film coatings applied using an ultrasonic nozzle.

 The additives may include anticoagulants (EDTA, sodium citrate, heparin) or a gel with density between those of blood cells and blood plasma.
 Additionally, some tubes contain additives that preserve certain components of or substances within the blood, such as glucose.
 When a tube is centrifuged, the materials within are separated by density, with the blood cells sinking to the bottom and the plasma or serum accumulating at the top.
 Tubes containing gel can be easily handled and transported after centrifugation without the blood cells and serum mixing.

-The meanings of the various colors are standardized across manufacturers.
+The meanings of the various colors are standardized by the Clinical and Laboratory Standards Institute and are the same across manufacturers.

 The term order of draw refers to the sequence in which tubes should be filled.
 The needle which pierces the tubes can carry additives from one tube into the next, so the sequence is standardized so that any cross-contamination of additives will not affect laboratory results.

 History

 Vacutainer technology was developed in 1947 by Joseph Kleiner, and is currently marketed by Becton Dickinson (B-D).
 The Vacutainer was preceded by other vacuum-based phlebotomy technology such as the Keidel vacuum.

 The plastic tube version, known as Vacutainer PLUS, was developed at B-D in the early 1990s by E. Vogler, D. Montgomery and G. Harper amongst others of the Surface Science Group as US patents 5344611, 5326535, 5320812, 5257633 and 5246666.

 Vacutainers are widely used in phlebotomy in developed countries due to safety and ease of use.
 Vacutainers have the advantage of being prepared with additives, allowing easy multi-tube draws, and having a lower chance of hemolysis.
 In developing countries, it is still common to draw blood using a syringe or syringes.
+Many brands have now started manufacturing Vaccutainer such as Vacu-8, Hemo Tube and Hemo Vac Plus.
+These tubes are now also available in pre-barcoded forms.